Ambiguous Dynamic Treatment Regimes: A Reinforcement Learning Approach: Introduction

-We then make use of known structural results for APODMPs (e.g., piecewise linearity and continuity of the value function) established in the literature \citep{Saghafian2018}, and develop two RL approaches that can efficiently provide effective treatment regimes.
+When the dynamics of variables satisfy the Markov property, we connect ADTRs to APOMDPs recently introduced by \cite{Saghafian2018}.
+APOMDPs generalize traditional POMDPs by allowing model ambiguity.
+APOMDPs, however, were proposed without any causal inference application in mind.
+In this paper, for the first time, we make use of them through a causal inference lens.
+Notably, by connecting ADTRs to APOMDPs, we consider time-varying unobserved confounders as dynamic latent states and form dynamic belief distributions over them while allowing ambiguity regarding the true (data generating) causal model.\footnote{Since APOMDPs generalize POMPDs, our results can also be viewed as generalizations of those in the literature that use a POMDP setting to perform off-policy evaluation \citep[see, e.g.,][and the references therein]{Tennenholtz2019, Xu2020, Bennett2021proximal, Hu2021, Thomas2016}.} We then make use of known structural results for APODMPs (e.g., piecewise linearity and continuity of the value function) established in the literature \citep{Saghafian2018}, and develop two RL approaches that can provide effective treatment regimes.
 In developing these RL approaches, as is common, we view the problem of finding an effective treatment regime as an off-policy RL problem.
-However, in contrast to main RL methods such as Q-Learning (an approximate dynamic programming approach that uses regression to learn the ``quality" function) and A-Learning (which tries to learn the ``Advantage" function) our approaches try to learn the value function directly.
+However, in contrast to main RL methods such as Q-Learning (an approximate dynamic programming approach that uses regression to learn the ``quality" function) and A-Learning (which tries to learn the ``advantage" function) our approaches try to learn the value function directly.
 Thus, roughly speaking they are within the V-Learning methods \cite[see, e.g.,][]{Luckett2020, Xu2020}.
-We term our proposed learning algorithms {\em Direct Augmented V-Learning} ($\DAV$) and {\em Safe Augmented V-Learning} ($\SAV$) as they augment the V-Learning methods by (a) making use of the structural properties of the value function, and (b) incorporating model ambiguity (in a direct and safe way, respectively).
+We term our proposed learning algorithms {\em Direct Augmented V-Learning} ($\DAV$) and {\em Safe Augmented V-Learning} ($\SAV$) as they augment the V-Learning methods by (a) making use of the structural properties of the value function, and (b) incorporating model ambiguity (in a direct and safe way, respectively).\footnote{The fact that the structural properties of the value function in APOMDPs is known \citep[see][]{Saghafian2018} is a main reason we make use of V-Learning as opposed to other RL methods (e.g., Q-Learning or A-Learning).
+Furthermore, as we will see, a data transformation approach allows using a weight-adjusted version of the Bellman equation, and thereby directly estimating the value function from observed data.}

 For our proposed learning approaches, we establish important theoretical results, including weak consistency and asymptotic normality of both the estimated optimal treatment regime and the associate overall gain.
 To establish these results, we require specific but relatively common ``regularity" conditions, including conditions on (a) basic ``complexity" properties of the class of allowable policies (measured by entropy-based versions of the Donsker theorems with bracketing integrals), and (b) absolute regularity of the underlying empirical processes.